koompi/koompi.org/content/basic/network/network.en.md

 {{< /notice >}}

 ## Ping address
-Ping has been used as the command for testing if you have reach to a host or not.
+Ping has been used as the command for testing if you have reached to a host or not.
  ```
 ping www.example.com
 ```